brigadecore/brigade/v2/brigadier/README.md

 [Brigade v2.x](https://github.com/brigadecore/brigade/tree/v2).

 ## Usage

+> Note: the following examples are using brigadier 2.x, compatible with Brigade v2.

 Here is an example `brigade.js` script which declares an event handler for GitHub push events, running tests for the project it is associated with: